phonosync/templateproject/python_dev_guide.md

 ## [Embrace simplicity](https://www.python.org/dev/peps/pep-0020/)

 Requirement: Prefer simplicity and readability over "clever" and smart code.
-Keep things simple, but not simpler then required.
+Keep things simple, but not simpler than required.

 Rationale: Simple is better than complex ;)